Fslippe/master_project/docs/plan.md

 - Problem is different number of clusters
   - Solution: Cluster metric algorithm
+  - Use ex 12 Clusters for all tests, to see performance - Of cource very limited - Could use 11, 12, 13

 Patch size | filters |
     64     |   32    |